Research - IWM

 Eye Tracking Lab

-Funds have been invested in new research projects which are currently under way at the Institute for Value-Based Marketing.
+Funds have been invested in new research projects which are currently under way at the Chair for Value-Based Marketing.
 Some of the money has been spent on eye-tracking devices which can be used in consumer research (both in e-commerce and in situations where consumers are moving around).
 We have purchased a mobile eye tracker (SMI RED-m Remote) which functions in conjunction with a laptop or a desktop computer, and we have also acquired a few pairs of eye tracking glasses which a test subject can wear while moving around.
-The Institute for Value-Based Marketing has already begun work on research projects in which the eye tracker is being used to collect data.
+The Chair for Value-Based Marketing has already begun work on research projects in which the eye tracker is being used to collect data.

 Would you like to take part in one of our experiments as a guinea pig?
 Or would you like to join our research team?
 If so, we'd be delighted to hear from you.